pitt-cdm/2019spring/schedule.md

 For next time:

 * (Re)read chapters 2 and 3 of *Writer/Designer*, on "Analyzing Multimodal Projects" and "Choosing a Genre and Pitching Your Project," respectively.
 * Do the Process! activity on page 37: "Analyzing a Web Site's Design Choices."
+ - Use your browser's developer tools (e.g. the Chrome inspector) to view the html and css of the website you chose for this exercise.
+How are the chunks of content organized behind the scenes?
-Post your response to WordPress under the new Reflections subcategory.
+ - Post your analysis to WordPress under the new Reflections subcategory.
-* Sign up for a midterm conference with Ben over the next two weeks (absolute latest deadline: 11/9)
+* Sign up for a midterm conference with Ben over the next 2-3 weeks (absolute latest deadline: 11/9)

 <h3><a href="lesson-14">Lesson 14, Thursday, 10/19</a> – Backstage on the Web; Building on Others' Designs</h3>